 Through our extensive knowledge of motoring, we know that EVs are rapidly improving.
 EV cars, utes, trucks and buses already exist in markets today and the technology is only going to get better.

-EVs will be an option for all Australians – not just those living in urban environments.
+EVs will be an option for all our Members throughout ACT, NSW and Australia – not just those living in urban environments.
 In fact, EVs will potentially be of greater benefit to those in the regions where larger travel distances are the norm.
 The average cost today of running a car on liquid fuel is $1.50 per litre, while the average cost of running an electric vehicle is $0.33 – EVs also require far less maintenance, which equates to significant cost benefits for motorists.